-We show that special factors which exceptionally cause the object to intervene between the subject and the \bar{A} -probe in a language which otherwise does not exhibit such intervention, or alternatively, prevent such intervention from occurring in a language which normally does exhibit it, have a direct effect on the extractability of the transitive subject.
+We show that special factors which exceptionally prevent such intervention from occurring have a direct effect on the extractability of the transitive subject.2

 We argue, following previous work in Mayan, that the problem with extracting transitive (ergative) subjects cannot be reduced to properties of the ergative subject itself (contra Deal 2016; Polinsky 2016).
 Furthermore, while other previous work on extraction asymmetries has attributed the problem resulting from the inversion in (5) to a failure of abstract case (Case) or nominal licensing, we demonstrate below that this line of analysis cannot capture the patterns found across the Mayan EEC.
-Instead, we argue that the problem with \bar{A} -extracting the ergative subject across the moved object connects to the requirements of the \bar{A} -probe on C^o .
-In section 4, we specifically propose that the probe on C^o is a complex probe which probes simultaneously for $[\bar{A}]$ and [D].
+Instead, we argue that the problem with \bar{A} -extracting the ergative subject across the moved object connects to the requirements of the \bar{A} -probe on C0.
+In section 4, we specifically propose that the proble on C0 is a complex probe which probes simultaneously for [\bar{A}] and [D].
 This causes the probe to enter into an Agree relationship with both the object and the subject in structures like (5).
 Adapting the proposal of Coon and Keine (2018), we argue that in such a configuration, conflicting requirements on movement force a derivational crash.
-Our account thus builds on existing work which ties extraction asymmetries to variation in the requirements of the \bar{A} -probe on C^o , and to a blurred division between traditional A- and \bar{A} -operations and positions more generally, discussed further below.
+Our account thus builds on existing work which ties extraction asymmetries to variation in the requirements of the \bar{A} -probe on C0, and to a blurred division between traditional A- and \bar{A} -operations and positions more generally, discussed further below.

 Finally, we argue that while the EEC has a common source (the configuration in (5)), the Agent Focus construction in (3) is not homogenous across the family.
 We focus on the two subfamilies which have received the most attention in recent literature: Q'anjob'alan and K'ichean Proper.
 In the former, we follow the basic outline of the analysis in Coon et al. 2014 in which the Agent Focus (AF) morpheme is a v^0 head which does not cause the object to raise, thus allowing the ergative subject to extract freely.
-In K'ichean, in contrast, we propose that the object does raise (Levin 2018), but lands in a specifier equidistant with the subject to higher probes on Infl^o and C^o.
+In K'ichean, in contrast, we propose that the object does raise (Levin 2018), but lands in a specifier equidistant with the subject to higher probes on Infl0 and C0.
 We propose in section 5 that these two different AF strategies account for independent differences in these constructions in Q'anjob'alan and K'ichean.